Google: EU court upholds €2.4 billion antitrust fine | DW | 10.11.2021

 The Commission began proceedings in the case in November 2010, following several complaints made by European and US competitors.
 The decision can still be appealed at the European Court of Justice, the bloc's highest court.

 The ruling comes amid a slew of efforts to rein in major US tech companies, including Google, Apple, Facebook, Amazon and Microsoft.
-The companies, collectively dubbed GAFAM, have been accused of not dodging taxes, stigling competition, stealing media content and threatening democracy by spreading fake news.
+The companies, collectively dubbed GAFAM, have been accused of dodging taxes, stifling competition, stealing media content and threatening democracy by spreading fake news.

 In 2013, the EU fined Microsoft €561 million for imposing its search engine Internet Explorer on users of Windows 7.
 Meanwhile, Amazon, Apple and Facebook have also been the targets of EU probes for possible violations of competition rules, and EU courts have ruled to hike fines for tech firms that break competition rules.